Creating a Solo Trip Playlist Should Be a Part of Your Trip Planning

 When you solo travel, your emotions are varied.
 One minute, you’re apprehensive and anxious as you hit the road alone.
 Next thing you know, you’re in shock when something you have only seen in photos comes to life.

-Noah’s take: If you fill your playlist with songs that have the same feeling and intensity, you might be bored with your tracks.
+Noah’s take: If you fill your playlist with songs that have the same feeling and intensity, you might be bored with your travel playlist.
 I like listening to music that reflects my mood and the atmosphere I am currently experiencing.

 When the music I listen to reflects my current state on my solo trip, I feel more present and emotionally available.